 6. Kind of a big deal

 Did you know the biggest living organism on the planet is a fungus?
-It’s a honey mushroom (Armillaria ostoyae) in eastern Oregon that weighs more than 8,000 tons and covers 3.7 square miles.
+It’s a honey mushroom (Armillaria ostoyae) in eastern Oregon that weighs more than 8,000 tons and covers an estimated 3.7 square miles.

 Check out our Mushroom page to learn more about certification!